nishihatapalmer/TreeTable/README.md

 ## Building a tree

-The `TreeTableModel` does not build the tree nodes for you automatically.
-You must create nodes and child nodes using `TreeTableNode` or a subclass, and assign the correct user objects to the nodes.
+In the example above, we built a single root node and displayed it, so only a single row would be displayed.
+You must create the `TreeTableNode` structure, and assign the correct user objects to the nodes.
+There are at least two ways to do that:

 ### Building a tree from the user object
 If your objects already have a tree structure, you can build a tree from them using the static utility method `TreeTableNode.buildTree()`.
 For example: